oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/RemoteExecution.md

 ## Managing Cloud Init

  - Add the **'Cloud Init Script'** column to the excel sheet for the corresponding instance entry.
- - Scripts folder should have the relevant script files and ssh-keys for instances.
-The *sh extension(s) will be considered for the script files.
+ - Scripts folder should have the relevant script files for instances.
+The *.sh extension(s) will be considered for the script files.
  - Common scenarios like security hardening and other common scripts can be executed against the OCI instances during provisioning.
  - Running the CD3 automation toolkit will generate auto.tfvars.
  - Execute Terraform commands to provision the instances in OCI and run cloud-init scripts during provisioning.